 Conclusion on Salt

-Giving a pet dog too much salt will eventually catch up to them in the form of poor health.
+Giving a dog too much salt will eventually cause poor health.
 As with anything, including sodium, moderation makes sense.
-Understand that regular dog food contains all of Fido’s salt requirements.
+Regular dog food will provide all the salt necessary.
 Maintain a healthy lifestyle by keeping salty snacks out of your dog’s reach.
-It’s important to provide a supply of fresh water whenever your best buddy eats foods high in sodium.
+Have a supply of fresh water whenever your buddy eats foods high in sodium.